candrews/HttpResponseCache/README.md

         }
     }

+Note that this library may be more up to date and have more bug fixes / features / performance improvements than the version included with the Android platform being targeted.
+For example, this library includes some performance improvements that are in Jelly Bean (4.1) but not in ICS (4.0).
+So if you want users on ICS to get these performance improvements, always use this library, and do not conditionally use the one from Android.
+In other words, you may want to always simply use:

+    com.integralblue.httpresponsecache.HttpResponseCache.install(httpCacheDir, httpCacheSize);

+and not use the conditional code above.

 License
 -------
 This library is licensed under the terms of the Apache License, Version 2.0.
 You may obtain a copy of the license at http://www.apache.org/licenses/LICENSE-2.0